4383/governance/goals/proposed/remove-eventlet.rst

    As `the Asyncio hub was added within Eventlet 0.35.0 <https://github.com/eventlet/eventlet/releases/tag/v0.35.0>`_, this will require Eventlet in a version equal or higher to version 0.35.0.

 #.
-As a service migration could represent an heavy workload, and as Openstack
+As a service migration could represent an heavy workload, and as OpenStack
    resources are more decreasing than increasing, we recommend to split the transition into subtopics.
-Firstly we would recommend to identify if teams want to use the Asyncio based facade of the Openstack libraries.
+Firstly we would recommend to identify if teams want to use the Asyncio based facade of the OpenStack libraries.
    Else, teams should decide of the execution model of these libraries that best fits their needs.
 They can use the migration guide to compare alternatives.